 A. Once you are admitted into a Distance Degree program at Adams State University, you may be eligible for financial aid.
-Students are encouraged to apply for financial aid ad http://www.fafsa.ed.gov.
+Students are encouraged to apply for financial aid at http://www.fafsa.ed.gov.
 For specific requirements, contact your student advisor or visit our financial aid website at http://www.adams.edu/finaid/esfaq/esfaq.php

 Q. What kind of credit does Adams State University accept as transfer credit?

-A. The ASU distance degree program accepts military credit, credit from regionally accredited colleges and universities, and credit from post-secondary institutions recognized by national, professional and specialized accrediting bodies.
+A. The ASU Distance Degree program accepts military credit, credit from regionally accredited colleges and universities, and credit from post-secondary institutions recognized by national, professional and specialized accrediting bodies.
 Students wishing to seek transfer credit for credits earned at an unaccredited institution must complete a minimum of 24 Adams State University semester hours with a 2.0 cumulative grade-point-average or higher before the credits can be evaluated for transfer.

-Q. Is the distance degree program accredited?
+Q. Is the Distance Degree program accredited?